deephaven/examples/cryptocurrency/README.md

 Upon running the script in your Deephaven IDE, the `result` table will be created.

-This table can be sorted on the `DateTime` column to see new data streaming in.
+This table can be sorted on the `Timestamp` column to see new data streaming in.

 ![img](./crypto1.png)

 The result table includes the following columns:

-- **`DateTime`:** The date and time that the coin value was updated.
-Changes are queried every `secondsToSleep`.
-Only new data will be added to the table.
-If the coin value did not change, then no new data will populate.
+- **`Timestamp`:** The date and time that the coin value was updated.
 - **`Coin`:** The name of the coin.
-- **`price`:** Refers to the current global volume-weighted average price of a coin traded on an active cryptoasset exchange as tracked by CoinGecko.
+- **`Price`:** Refers to the current global volume-weighted average price of a coin traded on an active cryptoasset exchange as tracked by CoinGecko.
-- **`market_cap`:** One of the metrics used to measure the relative size of a coin.
+- **`MarketCap`:** One of the metrics used to measure the relative size of a coin.
 Market Capitalization is calculated by multiplying Coin Price with Available Supply.
 - **`total_volume`:** The total trading volume of a coin across all active coin exchanges tracked by CoinGecko.